Ernest Pingoud

-Ernest Pingoud (/fi/; 14 October 1887 – 1 June 1942) was a Finnish composer.
+Ernest Pingoud (/fi/; 14 October 1887 – 1 June 1942) was a Finnish composer and music critic born in Saint Petersburg.

 Life

-Born in Saint Petersburg to a German-Finnish mother and a father of French Huguenot ancestry, Pingoud was a pupil of the Russian composers Anton Rubinstein, Alexander Glazunov and Nikolai Rimsky-Korsakov at the Saint Petersburg Conservatory.
-He also took private lessons with Alexander Siloti, who had come to know the family when he became a neighbour of their summer residence at Tikkala Manor near Viipuri on the Karelian Isthmus.
-In 1906, he went to Germany to study with the music theorist Hugo Riemann and the composer Max Reger, who considered him one of his best pupils.
-Perhaps on his father's instructions, Pingoud also studied non-musical subjects, including philosophy and literature, as well as mining and metallurgy, at Jena, Munich, Bonn and Berlin.
-He chose to present a thesis on Goethe, which for some reason was never approved.
-In 1908, while still a student, Pingoud began a writing career by becoming musical correspondent for the St. Petersburger Zeitung; he held the post until 1911 and then subsequently contributed concert and opera reviews from St. Petersburg until 1914.
+Pingoud was born to a father of French Huguenot ancestry and a German-Finnish mother.
+His father Guido Pingoud was the pastor of the German Lutheran parish of Saint Catherine in Saint Petersburg, and his mother belonged to the Finland-Swedish Sesemann family, related to the Melartin family.
+In Saint Petersburg, Pingoud studied music privately with the pianist Alexander Siloti and at the Saint Petersburg Conservatory under Alexander Glazunov and Nikolai Rimsky-Korsakov.
+Siloti had come to know the family when he became a neighbour of their summer residence at Tikkala Manor near Viipuri.

+In 1906, Pingoud went to Germany to study with the music theorist Hugo Riemann and the composer Max Reger, who considered him one of his best pupils.
+He also studied non-musical subjects, including geology, philosophy and literature, at Jena, Munich, Bonn and Berlin, with German literature as his main subject.
+He wrote a doctoral thesis on the young Goethe and Romanticism, but it was not approved because new sources that emerged at the same time undermined the material in the thesis.
+In 1908, while still a student, Pingoud began a writing career as musical correspondent for the St. Petersburger Zeitung; he held the post until 1911 and subsequently contributed concert and opera reviews from St. Petersburg until 1914.

-After the revolution, Pingoud moved to Helsinki where he lived for the rest of his life except for brief periods spent in Turku and Berlin.
-Besides his composing, he contributed to several newspapers and worked as an administrator of the Helsinki Philharmonic Orchestra and as director of a concert agency.
+Pingoud's ties to Finland were established during his military service in 1915 in Ostrobothnia and Björneborg, where he met his future wife.
+They married in 1918 and lived in Viipuri until 1922.
+After the revolution, Pingoud settled in Finland, where he worked at Fazer's concert agency in 1924–1931 and 1935–1937, and served from 1924 as intendant of the Helsinki Philharmonic Orchestra, a post he held until his death in 1942.

-His first orchestral concert, held in Helsinki in 1918, heralded the arrival of a modernist musical aesthetic in Finland.
-The music shocked the audience, much like their counterparts at the notorious 1913 premiere of Stravinsky's The Rite of Spring in Paris.
-Stylistically, the works showed the influence of Richard Strauss, Alexander Scriabin and Claude Debussy.
-Hostility in Finland towards his music resulted in a string of pejorative labels, including "ultra-modernism" and even "musical Bolshevism", although his command of orchestration did eventually receive some critical acknowledgement.
-His open rejection of Finnish nationalism may have been responsible for some of the disapproval he encountered (unlike other Finnish composers of the time he avoided composing works inspired by the Kalevala).
+His first orchestral concert, held in Helsinki on 16 November 1918, heralded the arrival of a modernist musical aesthetic in Finland.
+The programme included La dernière aventure de Pierrot, Piano Concerto No. 1 and Danse macabre, works influenced by Richard Strauss, Alexander Scriabin and Claude Debussy that were the most daring music yet performed in Finland.
+Critics labelled Pingoud a futurist, cubist, ultra-modernist and even a "musical Bolshevik", though his command of orchestration did receive some acknowledgement.
+His open rejection of Finnish nationalism may have contributed to the disapproval he encountered; unlike other Finnish composers of the time, he avoided composing works inspired by the Kalevala.

-Pingoud committed suicide by throwing himself under a train in Helsinki in 1942.
+Pingoud committed suicide by throwing himself under a train in Helsinki on 1 June 1942.